-The work is greatly informed by process itself.
-Working exclusively in the medium of metal mesh, the articulated fabric brings challenging physical properties—successful designs are executed within a variety of exacting constraints.
-Encouraging the fluid material into pleasing, stable shapes is an ongoing study of tension and release, always with a focus on gravity.Metal mesh from vintage and antique purses is cleaned, deconstructed, and re-engineered.
-Framed Mesh pieces draw lines of dark, oxidized, sterling silver chain—all hand linked—around the borders of gold mesh elements.
-This edging delivers graphic impact and also provides finish and structure to the mesh shapes.
-Joinery around these elements is all soldered or welded directly chain-to-chain—no bulky jump rings—drawing slim, uninterrupted lines throughout the work.
+These designs are greatly informed by process itself.
+Working exclusively in the medium of metal mesh, Maral found that the articulated fabric brings uniquely challenging physical properties.
+Successful designs are executed within a variety of constraints, and encouraging the fluid material into pleasing, stable shapes is an ongoing study of tension and release — always with a focus on gravity.Metal mesh from vintage and antique purses is cleaned, deconstructed, and re-engineered in a variety of styles.
+The black and gold “framed mesh” pieces are created with dark oxidized lines of substantial sterling silver chain, hand-linked around the borders of gold mesh elements.
+This edging delivers graphic impact while also providing finish and structure to the mesh shapes.
+Joinery around these elements is all soldered or welded directly chain-to-chain, without bulky jump rings, drawing slim, uninterrupted lines throughout the work.

 Earrings display mesh shapes held open in flat planes, suspended from hand-hammered armatures.
 Each shape is treated as a little canvas, the colors and patterns carefully edited and altered to bring the most beauty.
 Some colorful enamel-painted designs are taken straight from the antique purse, while others — frequently the most abstract — are often pieced together by hand.
 It can be a painstaking process, but definitely worth it.
 Adjusting the colors and forms until each earring sings as a unique little work of art — it's everything.

 Custom bracelet clasps are hand-carved and cast in sterling silver and brass.
 These “sister” clasps were carefully designed and cast as two distinct halves, allowing them to be easily hooked with one hand.